ray-project/ray/doc/source/cluster/running-applications/job-submission/ray-client.rst

 Client disconnections
 ~~~~~~~~~~~~~~~~~~~~~

+.. _client-disconnections:

 When the client disconnects, any object or actor references held by the server on behalf of the client are dropped, as if directly disconnecting from the cluster.

+If the client disconnects unexpectedly, i.e. due to a network failure, the client will attempt to reconnect to the server for 30 seconds before all of the references are dropped.
+You can increase this time by setting the environment variable `RAY_CLIENT_RECONNECT_GRACE_PERIOD=N`, where `N` is the number of seconds that the client should spend trying to reconnect before giving up.

 Versioning requirements